CouncilofLorien/counciloflorien.github.io/docs/cards/M/muster-disperses.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable on a faction.
-The faction's player makes a roll (draws a #), and discards the faction if the result plus his unused general influence is less than 11. <br>_"But the Men of Rhun and of Harad, Easterling and Southron, saw the ruin of their war...the most part fled eastward as they could; and some cast their weapons down and sued for mercy."_{: .fs-3 } ***---&#65279;LotRVI***{: .fs-3 }
+The faction's player makes a roll (draws a #), and discards the faction if the result plus his unused general influence is less than 11. <br>_"But the Men of Rhun and of Harad, Easterling and Southron, saw the ruin of their war...the most part fled eastward as they could; and some cast their weapons down and sued for mercy."_ ***---&#65279;LotRVI***
 >

 ### _Middle-earth Challenge Decks_